zmargv/meteorologist/README.md

 # Meteorologist

-## There is a Getting Started video on Canvas.
+## There is a Getting Started video on Canvas under "Pages".
 Go watch that first.

 ## Setup